boldare/openai-assistant/README.md

 ### Step 2: Env variables

 Set up your environment variables, create environment variables in the `.env` file in the root directory of the project, and populate it with the necessary secrets.
-You will need to add the OpenAI API Key and the Assistant ID.
-The Assistant ID is optional, and you can leave it empty if you don't have an assistant yet.
+The assistant ID is optional and serves as a unique identifier for your assistant.
+When the environment variable is not set, the assistant will be created automatically.
+You can use the assistant ID to connect to an existing assistant, which can be found in the OpenAI platform after creating an assistant.

 Create a `.env` file in the root directory of your project and populate it with the necessary secrets:

 ```bash
 touch .env
 ```